kivy/python-for-android/README.md

 We are currently working to stabilise all parts of the toolchain and add more features.
 Testing is welcome.

+# TODO to make this the master branch

+- Add a distribute.sh that gives an appropriate error message when called, so that old versions of buildozer will be informative about the problem.
+- Make buildozer download python-for-android from a new 'old' branch
+- Somehow mark/notify existing PRs that refer to the old branch (add a tag?)

 # Documentation

 This toolchain is documented (temporarily)